arekz/test/test.md

 # Markdown test

-This is just a line of test
+This is just a line of text